ChristineEC/sd_art_outlet/SEO.md

-# Search Engine Optimization and Web Marketing
+# SEO and Web Marketing

 ## Keywords Research
 Initial brainstorming included the following words and phrases for short-tail and long-tail keywords: